ledmaster/swing/README.md

 I compared it with generating a simple list of best-sellers, and it beat it by a huge margin, so it's likely correct.

 Find me at [Forecastegy](https://forecastegy.com).

+PS: if you find it useful, please 🌟 the repo, thanks!